neumino/neumino.github.io/movies.md

-### Tom Clancy&#39;s Without Remorse
+### Justice Society: World War II
-*Released on 2021-04-29, vote average 7.3*
+*Released on 2021-04-27, vote average 8.3*

-An elite Navy SEAL uncovers an international conspiracy while seeking justice for the murder of his pregnant wife.
+While speeding off to help in an impromptu battle, The Flash blazes and rips through time, only to find himself dropped into the middle of World War II.
+It’s here that The Flash meets Wonder Woman and her top secret team, known as the Justice Society of America.
+Amidst the raging tides of war, gripping combat and the velocity of valor, The Flash must fight to return to his own timeline.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/e-rw2cxFVLg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/s4xXbGFhEFg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>